COSC360/project-davyxuximin/README.md

     For all of the people visiting our website, they have the access to all posts, which means they are able to read everything on our website.

-3. Can like the post and leave comments(Only for registered users)
+3. Can leave comments(Only for registered users)

     This is only for registered users.
 They can both like the post and leave comments on posts.